mcihan0bioinf/targetscan-python/README.md

 ```

 Ran it against the real vert80 GFF: of 28,347 transcripts, 27,455 (97%)
 came back clean.
-Multi-exon UTRs (about a quarter of transcripts have
-their 3' UTR split across several genomic blocks) are handled by lifting
+Multi-exon UTRs are handled by lifting each block and
-each block and concatenating in the right order.
+concatenating in the right order.

-## `hg38_annotate_sites.py` — adding real coordinates to predicted sites
+## `hg38_annotate_sites.py`

-The pipeline in Chapter 1 only ever reports a site's position as an
+The pipeline in Chapter 1 only reports a site's position as an offset
-offset within its UTR, not a genome coordinate.
-This converts that offset
+within its UTR.
+This converts that offset into a real `chrom:start-end`
-into a real `chrom:start-end` using the liftover above.
+using the liftover above.

 ```bash
 python3 scripts/hg38_annotate_sites.py predicted_targets.txt liftover_report.tsv \
     TSHuman_7_hg19_3UTRs.gff predicted_targets.hg38_annotated.txt
 ```

-## `hg38_liftover_sites.py` — lifting TargetScan's own site BED files
+## `hg38_liftover_sites.py`

 TargetScan also publishes genomic coordinates for every predicted site
 directly (e.g. `All_Target_Locations.hg19.bed.zip`, 8 files split by
 conservation).
-Since those coordinates are already genomic, and the
+Since those coordinates are already genomic and the
-liftover above already worked out exactly how each gene's region shifts
+liftover above already worked out how each gene's region shifts between
-between assemblies, lifting them is just arithmetic — no new API calls.
+assemblies, lifting them is just arithmetic with no new API calls.

 ```bash
 python3 scripts/hg38_liftover_sites.py Gene_info.txt liftover_report.tsv in.bed out.bed
 ```

-Ran this against all 8 real files — 12.3 million sites total — and it
+Ran this against all 8 real files: 12.3 million sites total, finished in
-finished in under a minute.
-About 86% came back `ok`; most of the rest
+under a minute.
+About 86% came back `ok`.
+Most of the rest trace to genes
-trace to a handful of genes whose underlying model shifted slightly
-between TargetScan's 2016 GFF and this 2021 BED export, which gets
+whose model shifted slightly between TargetScan's 2016 GFF and the 2021
-flagged rather than papered over.
+BED export, which gets flagged rather than papered over.

 `examples/real_hg38_demo/` ties all of this together on 6 real genes end
 to end, if you want something small to look at first.